PDFing Home Page Configure PDFing

 SMTP Log File

 Enter the name of a file where PDFing will log SMTP activity.
+If specified, this log file may be reviewed (using notepad) when diagnosing email errors or tuining connection speeds.

 Keep Attachments ?